 Abdousalam lives with his father and his mother.
-At home, duties include washing clothes, helping in the kitchen and cleaning.
+His duties at home include washing clothes, helping in the kitchen and cleaning.
+There are 6 children in the family.
 His father is sometimes employed as a farmer and his mother is sometimes employed.
-There are 6 children in the family.

 Abdousalam lives on the plains of Adetikope Gueregue, home to approximately 3,000 residents.
 Typical houses are constructed of cement floors, brick walls and tin roofs.
 The primary ethnic group is Ewe and the most commonly spoken language is Mina.